CHANGES TO THE REPORTING OF LEGAL ACTIONS PROGRAM

 BECAME EFFECTIVE JANUARY 1, 2014

 The laws continue to require a licensee to report all felony convictions and any misdemeanors convictions or infractions that are substantially related to the practice of professional engineering or land surveying to the Board within 90 days of knowing of the conviction.

 Once the report is received by the Board, the Enforcement Unit will review the information reported to determine if a formal investigation case should be opened to determine whether or not violations of the Professional Engineers Act or Professional Land Surveyors' Act have occurred.

 The form for reporting such actions is available on this web site: Reporting of Legal Actions Form.
-You may contact Julie Baker, Enforcement Analyst, at (916) 263-2237 or Julie.Baker@dca.ca.gov for more information.
+You may contact the Board's Enforcement Unit at (916) 263-2284 or BPELSG.Enforcement.Information@dca.ca.gov for more information.